 When I was a new runner, I vividly remember making nearly every mistake in the book.
 I went from my first 5 mile race to my first marathon in under one year and, despite reading everything running-related I could get my hands on, I still foolishly believed I could power through injuries.
 Now, as a running coach with several years of coaching experience under my belt, I’ve found the discipline necessary to do whatever it takes to be able to run injury-free.

 Just because you can doesn’t always mean you should.
 Remember that when you contemplate taking your long run from 6 to 9 miles in one week.
 A standard rule is to not increase your overall weekly mileage, or your weekend long runs, more than 10% at a time.
 5% is a more conservative and recommended if you are a new runner.

 Research is still very mixed on whether or not stretching before running is effective at preventing injuries.
 If it feels good to stretch before you run then keep doing it.
 But, if you don’t feel like it’s helping you get into the running grove, you can save it for after (as I do) and warm-up by taking a brisk 5-10 minute walk.
 Dynamic warm-ups are recommended to help warm up muscles and get the blood flowing.

-One of the first injuries I dealt with was pain in my knees due to a tight IT band.
+One of the first injuries I dealt with was a pain in my knees due to a tight IT band.
 A friend suggested I start foam rolling, and the pain went away and never returned.
 A foam roller is a relatively inexpensive tool to invest in that will last you the rest of your running life and only takes a few minutes to use after a run.